France elects regional leaders, preps for presidential vote

-PARIS (AP) — Marine Le Pen’s far right party is riding high on her tough-on-security, stop-immigration message as French voters start choosing regional leaders Sunday in an election that’s seen as a dress rehearsal for next year’s presidential vote.
+PARIS (AP) — Marine Le Pen’s far-right party is riding high on her tough-on-security, stop-immigration message as French voters started choosing regional leaders Sunday in an election that many see as a dress rehearsal for next year’s presidential vote.

-President Emmanuel Macron’s young centrist party is expected to fare poorly, lacking a strong local political base and suffering from frustration at his government’s handling of the pandemic.
+President Emmanuel Macron’s young centrist party is expected to fare poorly in Sunday's first-round of regional elections, lacking a strong local political base and suffering from frustration at his government’s handling of the pandemic.

-Turnout in Sunday’s first round could hit a record low.
-Those who do show up to vote must stay masked and socially distanced and carry their own pens to sign voting registries.
+Many polling stations stood largely empty as voting kicked off in schools and community centers from Marseille on the Mediterranean coast to Le Touquet on the English Channel.
+Turnout was lower than usual at midday, at just 12% nationwide.
+Those who did show up to vote must stay masked and socially distanced and carry their own pens to sign voting registries.

 The elections for leadership councils of France’s 13 regions, from Brittany to Burgundy to the French Riviera, are primarily about local issues like transportation, schools and infrastructure.
-But leading politicians are using them as a platform to test ideas and win followers ahead of the April presidential election.
-Le Pen and Macron are expected to dominate that race.
+But politicians are using them as a platform to test ideas and win followers ahead of the April 2022 presidential election, a contest that Le Pen and Macron are expected to dominate.

+That has frustrated voters like Patrice Grignoux, a 62-year-old tech consultant casting his ballot in Paris.

+“The presidential election is a world in itself," he told The Associated Press.
+“When you take Brittany or the Paris region, it’s totally different.
+The north is also completely different. ...
+There are issues you find at a regional level but have nothing to do with national issues."

-Traditional conservative party The Republicans looks set to keep control of several of the seven regions it currently runs, including the all-important Paris area.
+France's traditional conservative party, The Republicans, looks set to keep control of several of the seven regions it currently runs, including the all-important Paris area.

 Among the strongest National Rally candidates is Thierry Mariani, running to lead the region that includes Provence, the French Riviera and part of the Alps.
 Mariani has said he wants more police and no more public funding for groups promoting individual communities, which many see as targeting Muslim associations or LGBTQ movements.